OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 * You must accurately communicate transaction details; set expectations appropriately; and fulfill all promises, representations, or warranties you’ve made.
 For example, if you’d like to offer subscribers a new post each week for contributing to your site, but aren’t sure if you’ll be able to post that frequently, you should be clear that weekly posts are a goal and not a guarantee.
 * You’re responsible for the nature and quality of the products or services you provide, and for delivery, support, refunds, returns, providing any appropriate warnings and for any other ancillary services you provide to your customers.
 * You’re responsible for resolving all support questions, comments, and complaints, including chargebacks and pricing questions.
 You must provide contact information so customers can contact you with questions or complaints.
-* You must maintain a fair return, refund, cancellation, or adjustment policy, and clearly explain how customers can request a refund.
+* You must maintain a fair return, refund, cancellation, or adjustment policy, and clearly explain how customers can request a refund, if refunds are offered.
 * If you believe that a transaction may be erroneous or suspicious, you should research the transaction and, if necessary, contact your customer before fulfilling or completing the transaction.
 * If you have transactions with individuals (i.e., consumers), you specifically agree to provide consumer disclosures required by law, and to not engage in unfair, deceptive, or abusive acts or practices.
 * You’re financially liable for disputes (including chargebacks), refunds, reversals, or fines that arise from your subscription and ecommerce services.